Shakthivelms8/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 1. Close **Visual Studio Code**.

-## Create Azure Cognitive Search resource
+### Task 1: Create Azure Cognitive Search resource

 Before continuing with this exercise, you must first create a new Azure Cognitive Search instance.